DenisAShah/ValLogRegMod/README.md

 # Assessing the performance of prediction models with binary outcomes: a framework for some traditional and novel measures

 R Code repository for the manuscript ['Assessing the performance of prediction models: a framework for some traditional and novel measures'](https://journals.lww.com/epidem/Fulltext/2010/01000/Assessing_the_Performance_of_Prediction_Models__A.22.aspx) by Steyerberg et al. (2010).
-We provided how to develop and validate a risk prediction model for binary outcomes using logistic regression with additional and more recent updates about performance assessment (e.g. using calibration hierarchy definitions by Van Calster et al. (2016) [here](https://www.sciencedirect.com/science/article/pii/S0895435615005818)) .
+We provided how to develop and validate a risk prediction model for binary outcomes using logistic regression including more recent updates about performance assessment (e.g. using calibration hierarchy definitions by Van Calster et al. (2016) [here](https://www.sciencedirect.com/science/article/pii/S0895435615005818)) .